-- · No fewer than four courses in philosophy

-- Two must be chosen from
+- No fewer than four courses in philosophy - · Two must be chosen from

+PHIL 285 Ancient Philosophy

-- PHIL 285 Plato and Aristotle PHIL 295 Seventeenth and Eighteenth Century Philosophy
+PHIL 295 Seventeenth and Eighteenth Century Philosophy

-- PHIL 300 Nineteenth Century Philosophy
+PHIL 300 Nineteenth Century Philosophy

-- No fewer than four courses in religion

-- · PHIL 370/RELI 370 Philosophy of Religion

-- PHIL 497 Senior Thesis or RELI 497 Senior Thesis

-- only two of the ten courses may be at the 100-level
+- · No fewer than four courses in religious studies - · PHIL 370/RELI 370 Philosophy of Religion - · PHIL 497 Senior Thesis or RELI 497 Senior Colloquium - · only two of the ten courses may be at the 100-level

-Philosophy and Religion majors cannot major or minor in either philosophy or religion.
+Philosophy and Religious Studies majors cannot major or minor in either philosophy or religious studies.

-Note that RELI 497 Senior Thesis requires RELI 395 Theory and Research in Religion
+Note that RELI 497 Senior Colloquium requires RELI 395 Theory and Research in Religion

-The Minor in Religion consists of six (6) religion courses, including two (2) at the 300-400-level.
+The Minor in Religious Studies consists of six (6) religious studies courses, including two (2) at the 300-400-level.